vdeville/enroute/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show your visitors how to get to you, during their journey.
+Show your visitors how to get from their destination to yours.

 == Description ==